10 of the most endangered animals in Australia

 Koalas are marsupials that can be found across eastern and southeastern Australia.
 They are a flagship species because if they are protected, the habitat of hundreds of other plants and animals is also protected.

-Habitat loss is one of the greatest threats to koalas.
-Land clearing, deforestation, and urbanization are destroying vital eucalyptus tree forests that provide koalas with homes and food.
-The effects of climate change, including unprecedented droughts and bushfires, have driven some already struggling local koala populations to near extinction.
-After the catastrophic Black Summer bushfires of 2019-20 led to devastating impacts on koala populations, IFAW led calls for the species to be up-listed to endangered along the east coast.
-In 2022 they were classified as endangered by the Australian government.
+But unprecedented droughts and bushfires have driven some already struggling local koala populations to near extinction.
+After the catastrophic Black Summer bushfires of 2019 to 2020 led to devastating impacts on koala populations, IFAW called for the species to be up-listed to endangered along the east coast.
+In 2025, they are classified as endangered by the Australian government.

 2. Tasmanian devils